surma/surma.dev/content/things/compile-js.md

 `.

 Note that WASI-SDK does not support C++ exceptions yet, even though exceptions have landed in WebAssembly natively.
-Apparently, the Emscripten folks needs to upstream their patches to libunwind.
+Apparently, the Emscripten folks need to upstream their patches to libunwind.

 ### Iterators